uchicago-cs/chiventure/docs/wdl.md

       - id: `<STRING_ITEM>` which is an identification name that is unique to the conditional item

-        state: `<STRING_ADJ>` which is the descriptor for the state of the conditional item

-        value: `<VAL>` which is the value of the state of the conditional item in order for the action to be completed

       - id: `<ITEM ID>`

         state: `<ATTRIBUTE>`

-        val: `<VAL>` which is the value of the state of the item upon completion of the action

 ### ITEM examples:
 ```yaml
 - id: "handle"